 General Information on the Ducati Hypermotard 939

-The new engine has a 937cc displacmement and makes 82 kW or 113 horsepower.
-The narrow Testastretta 11 degree format has proven to be a pretty reliable engine, only needing “relatively infrequent” 30,000 km valve service checks.
-Gone are the days of the air-cooled engines and their 12,000 km valve checks, that people just often didn’t do.
+Maintaining the Ducati Hypermotard 939 is similar to the outgoing model.
+The narrow Testastretta 11 degree format has proven to be a pretty reliable engine, only needing relatively infrequent 30,000 km valve service checks.
+Relatively, as it’s compared to the of the air-cooled engines and their 12000 km (7500 mi) valve checks, such as in the original Ducati Hypermotard 1100.

-As with the earlier 821, the SP edition of the Hypermotard 939 is the one you should be after.
+As with the earlier 821, the SP edition of the Hypermotard 939 is the deluxe one.
 It has Öhlins front and rear suspension that’s fully adjustable, and it makes a huge difference to the handling.
 Not in the least because you can at least adjust it to suit rider preferences.

 Ducati Hypermotard 939 Owner’s Manual